BattletechModders/LogoReplacement/README.md

 # LogoReplacement
-ModTek mod that replaces the logo on the main screen on launch.
+BattleTech mod that replaces the logo on the main screen on launch with a provided one.

 ## Requires